snoxford/Everythingmarkets/README.md

 - Visualization of predicted vs. actual stock prices

 # List of Python Codes in this project (in reverse chronological order):
+- Updated - Pick top-10 momentum stocks and share the returns, standard deviation, VaR and Sharpe ratio for the porfolio for 2024
+- The code will pick top-10 momentum stocks using 2023 data and share the returns for the portfolio for 2024
 - Back-Testing Code for Momentum Stock Picking: Selects Top 10 Momentum Stocks from the Last 4 Years Based on Strength and Quality
 - Automated stock selection based on average PE ratio, momentum health indicator, and top 10 highest 2024 returns
 - Added Delta Normal VAR to the existing code for Momentum Investing